aws/aws-fpga/README.md

 Execute `git clone http://github.com/aws/aws-fpga` to download this HDK+SDK release to your EC2 Instance or local server.

+**NOTE: The HDK and SDK are tested and supported for Linux operating systems, other OSes haven't been tested by AWS**

 Please click the "Watch" button in github upper right corner to stay posted.

 ## FPGA HDK